LeeHengYu/quant-longshort/README.md

 The model predicts a binary outcome: if the portfolio will rise in the next hour or not.
 The output is therefore a probablity of portfolio appreciation in the next hour.

 ## Decision making on LONG or SHORT
 Based on the prediction on test set, select 20<sup>th</sup> and 80<sup>th</sup> percentile of the prediciton results on the test set as the lower and upper decision boundaries.
-Usually, and as I expect, the prediction probablity distribution will center at around 0.5.
 1. If the prediction on the latest tick data is in between, maintain the position. **(No new market order placed)**
 2. Else if the prediction is below the lower bound, short the base portfolio (by setting the desired position to -1)
 3. Else, long the base portfolio.